Ptkyr/Iconoclasts-NAS-Tech/dodger.md

 ![](Media/petetechrc.gif)

 Grounded Pete tech is used where there isn’t space to fall into a one tile wide space.
-Using a buffered `Jump` in the crouched roll makes it much easier to keep a crouched hitbox than the regular keyboard way, which requires frame perfect inputs: https://youtu.be/lsE6ZqRwaI4
+Using a buffered `Jump` in the crouched roll makes it much easier to keep a crouched hitbox than the [regular keyboard way](https://youtu.be/lsE6ZqRwaI4), which requires frame perfect inputs.

 **Note:** never use grounded Pete tech, just install virtual controller if you’re on keyboard.
 It’s much better and you can use controller crouch for easy interactions in Airswim as well.